 While this isn’t Harry Potter themed, I added a few images I found online to the page before printing.
+This is a game where people get points for random stuff on their phone (like apps or pictures).
 I used the text from this Pinterest pin.

 American vs British Quiz

 This activity asks people to match the American version to the British version of words.
 This also is not Harry Potter themed, but it turned out to be one of the funniest games that the adults got a kick out of.
+All the guests did was try to match the British word with the American version (in this party, like nappy to diaper).
 Apologies to whomever gets the credit for this list on the game – please message me if you know who put it together (happy to update it).